Two ultimate tests of constrained supersymmetry: in the MSSM

 In our numerical analysis we will use full calculations to higher order, given by the latest numerical codes, but we can use the above approximation to show how a projected better determination of \brbsmumu\ can affect the four regions favored by the correct relic density, as explained above.

 For choices of parameters typical of the SC region, $\mathcal{F}_{\textrm{LO}}$ is the largest, driven up by large values of $\mu$, $\mu>1000\gev$, and by maximal $A_t/\msusy$, which gives $\mathcal{D}_3\simeq 0.3$.
 On the other hand, as can be seen from Eq.~(\ref{cscpterms}), the branching ratio is suppressed by moderate \tanb\ values, $\tanb\sim 5-30$ typical for the SC region.
 The \tanb\ dependence of \brbsmumu\ for a point representative of the SC region ($\mzero=226\gev$, $\mhalf=827\gev$, $\azero=-1375\gev$) is shown in Fig.~\ref{fig:bsmumu}\subref{fig:-a}.
 The solid blue line gives the case $\mu>0$ and the dashed red line the case $\mu<0$.
-The lines are shown in boldface for \tanb\ values characteristic of the SC region.
+The thick lines show values of \tanb\ characteristic of the SC region.
 The solid horizontal lines give the current $1\sigma$ theoretical and experimental uncertainty on the measurement added in quadrature.
 The dashed horizontal lines denote our estimated $1\sigma$ projected uncertainties added in quadrature.

 In the FP/HB region and, at large mass parameters, in the 1TH region, $\mathcal{F}_{\textrm{LO}}$ is the smallest, since $A_t/\msusy$ is minimal and $m_{\chi_1^{\pm}}\approx\mu\lesssim 1\tev$.
 Moreover, the branching ratio is suppressed by large \mha, even if \tanb\ can assume a wide range of values.
 We show in Fig.~\ref{fig:bsmumu}\subref{fig:-b} the \tanb\ dependence of \brbsmumu\ for a point representative of the FP/HB region ($\mzero=3447\gev$, $\mhalf=866\gev$, $\azero=730\gev$), and in Fig.~\ref{fig:bsmumu}\subref{fig:-c}, the same for a point representative of the $1\tev$ higgsino region ($\mzero=7989\gev$, $\mhalf=2854\gev$, $\azero=-767\gev$).
 The color code is the same as in Fig.~\ref{fig:bsmumu}\subref{fig:-a}.